 Our mission is to provide a high-quality undergraduate and post graduate education in Computer Science & Engineering that provides all-round growth of an individual by creating futuristic environment that fosters critical thinking, dynamism and innovation to transform them into globally competitive professionals and empowering the youth in rural communities with computer education.

 ELIGIBILITY CRITERIA

-- For postgraduate engineering programme (M.Tech), students are admitted after they have obtained at least a college level Bachelor's degree in Technology (B.Tech) in related field. - Candidates having M.Sc degree in Science/Mathematics/Statistics/Computer Applications or equivalent can also apply for M.Tech. - MCA candidates are also eligible to apply for specializations available in areas of computer science engineering.
+• For postgraduate engineering programme (M.Tech), students are admitted after they have obtained at least a college level Bachelor's degree in Technology (B.Tech) in related field.

 DURATION